RedHatWorkshops/dayinthelife-integration-projects/Soap to Rest/Soap2Rest.md

 ## SOAP to REST

-One of the common question when enagage in an API conversation how to take the traditional SOAP base webservices to REST HTTP base APIs.
-IMHO, the best practice is alway take into client oriented deisgn into account, separate client facing logic with internal system moudularity.
-This often lead to refactorying the original service.
+One of the common question when engage in an API conversation how to take the traditional SOAP base webservices to REST HTTP base APIs.
+IMHO, the best practice is always take into client oriented design into account, separate client facing logic with internal system moudularity.
+This often leads to refactoring the original service.
 Under some circumstance a quick fix is needed by adding another layer on top of the original SOAP-Based webservice.
-In this tech quickie, a quick and dirty hack to does exactly that.
+In this tech quickie, a quick and dirty hack to do exactly that.

 ### Create a New Fuse Project on OpenShift